chrisvrakas/proceedwithchaos/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+**When everyone copyrights, copyleft.**

-Feel free to fork, modify, and use for your own projects!
+This project is open source and available under the [MIT License](LICENSE) - meaning you're free to fork, modify, and use it however you want.
+Just give credit where it's due.

 ---